 Often police will knowingly lie to the accused to get him or her to clarify the story, which may contain details that would corroborate the alleged victim’s account, even if the accused vehemently denies that any sexual interaction took place.

 In many instances where law enforcement cannot conclusively prove the sex assault, they may leave the investigation open for years in hopes of attaining more evidence.

 Furthermore, the situation is especially dangerous for students because they may face disciplinary action under Title IX even if law enforcement determines there is not enough evidence to prosecute.

-Berry Law Firm has represented multiple students at the University of Nebraska and Creighton who have faced Title IX and disciplinary actions for alleged sexual misconduct stemming from a sexual assault complaint.
+Berry Law has represented multiple students at the University of Nebraska and Creighton who have faced Title IX and disciplinary actions for alleged sexual misconduct stemming from a sexual assault complaint.